AcaciaLinux/tooling/docs/src/formats/index.md

 |   12   |   4   | Name length             |
 |   16   |       | Name                    |

-Pushes `Name` onto `VWD` and tries to change into that directory, creating it using the UNIX information in the struct if it doesn't exist.
+Pushes `Name` onto `VWD` and tries to change into that directory, creating it using the UNIX information in the structure if it doesn't exist.

 ## 0x20 - File